kjleitz/named_imports/README.md

 - [x] multiple constant imports
 - [ ] top-level function imports
 - [x] namespace should not be polluted with non-specified constants (before the specified import is referenced/used)
-- [ ] namespace should not be polluted with non-specified constants (after the specified import is referenced/used)
+- [x] namespace should not be polluted with non-specified constants (after the specified import is referenced/used)
+- [ ] namespace of child imports should not be polluted with constants from the parent's scope
+- [ ] cached imports so constants are always reused (as opposed to being redefined in a new anonymous module)

 ## Development